Dub Jones (American football): Regular season

+Playoffs

 Later life and coaching career

 Jones spent seven years working at his business in Ruston after leaving the Browns.
 He worked briefly as a special instructor for the Houston Oilers and an occasional advisor to college programs in Louisiana, but otherwise was out of football.
-He returned to the Browns as an assistant coach, however, in March 1963 after Paul Brown was fired by team owner Art Modell.
+He returned to the Browns as an assistant coach in March 1963, after Paul Brown was fired by team owner Art Modell.
 Blanton Collier, Brown's long-time deputy, became head coach and put Jones in charge of the receivers.
 Jones and Collier had been close during his playing days, and Collier considered him an astute student of the game.

 Under Collier, Jones supervised the offensive backfield and the ends, but was also the Browns' offensive play-caller.
 He directed the team from the press box on Collier's behalf because Collier was hard of hearing and could not do so himself.
 The Browns won their first six games at the beginning of Jones's coaching career in the 1963 season, although a late slump cost them a spot in the championship game.
 The team regrouped the following year, ending with a 10–3–1 win–loss–tie record and winning the NFL's eastern division.
 Cleveland went on to win the championship game against the Baltimore Colts in 1964.
 The Browns advanced to the championship game again the following year, but lost to the Green Bay Packers.
 During his tenure as a coach, Jones was the primary position coach for running backs Jim Brown and Leroy Kelly, both of whom are members of the Pro Football Hall of Fame.
 He also coached receiver Paul Warfield, another hall of fame member who helped propel the Browns to the 1964 championship.

 Jones stayed with the Browns until early 1968, when he quit and was replaced by Nick Skorich.
 The Browns had offered him a part-time coaching job but made clear that he could not stay on as offensive coordinator; Jones declined the reduced role.
 After leaving the Browns, Jones moved back to Ruston and did occasional scouting for the team at the nearby Grambling State University.
 He was also a volunteer coach of receivers on Grambling's football team.
 Later in life, he worked for his son Tom's general contracting business in Ruston.